mkizka/bluesky-pds-railway-template/README.md

 Log in with the `PDS_HOSTNAME` of your created PDS and the auto-generated `PDS_ADMIN_PASSWORD` to create a new account.

-You can also issue invitation codes and create accounts at https://bsky.app.
+You can also issue invitation codes using the web tool and create accounts at https://bsky.app.

 ### Command Line